lubnaqadah/StartupSD/README.md

 ### Speaker Gram

-###### A tool Ibuilt to help the marketing and social media team at StartupSD to generate speaker cards ready to share with on all platforms.
+###### A tool Ibuilt to help the marketing team at StartupSD to generate speaker cards ready to share on social media.

-Example :
+# Example :

 ![alt text](./src/images/lubna_alqadah.png)